Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET invoice-supplier

-Retrieve information for a supplier invoice record in Ezus.
+It retrieves information for a supplier invoice record in Ezus.
 You must specify to the Ezus API which supplier invoice you wish to retrieve, by indicating its appropriate reference in your query parameter.

 ```shell
 curl --location 'https://api.ezus.app/invoice-supplier?reference=invoice_supplier_reference' \